-The MDX uses a dual-stage intake manifold that is designed to deliver maximum airflow to the cylinders across the full range of engine operating speeds.
-The 2-piece cast-magnesium manifold is also very light.
-Compared to the 1-piece, dual-stage unit used on the previous generation MDX, the new manifold weighs 53% less and saves 8.0 lbs.
-Combined with the new exhaust system, induction flow improvements contribute 12 horsepower to the new MDX's 300 horsepower total.
+The MDX uses a dual-stage intake manifold that is designed to deliver excellent airflow to the cylinders across the full range of engine operating speeds.
+The 2-piece manifold is also very light due to its cast magnesium design.
+The light-weight manifold combines with the new exhaust system to contribute 12 horsepower to the MDX's 300 horsepower total.

 The induction system significantly boosts torque across the engine's full operating range by working in concert with the VTEC® valvetrain.
-Internal passages and two butterfly valves are operated by the powertrain control module provide two distinct modes of operation by changing plenum volume and intake airflow routing.
+Internal passages and two butterfly valves within the intake manifold are operated by the powertrain control module provide two distinct modes of operation by changing plenum volume and intake airflow routing.

 At lower rpm these valves are closed to reduce the volume of the plenum and effectively increase the length of inlet passages for maximum resonance effect and to amplify pressure waves within each half of the intake manifold at lower rpm ranges.
 The amplified pressure waves significantly increase cylinder filling and torque production throughout the lower part of the engine's rpm band.

 The MDX's powertrain control module (PCM) monitors engine functions to determine the best spark timing.
 An engine-block mounted acoustic detonation/knock sensor "listens" to the engine, and based on this input, the PCM retards the ignition timing to prevent potentially damaging detonation.
-The MDX has a coil unit for each cylinder, positioned above each spark plug's access bore.
+The MDX has a coil unit for each cylinder that is positioned above each spark plug's access bore.

-Downstream of the close-coupled catalyst, a hydroformed 2-into-1 collector pipe carries exhaust gases to a single secondary converter under the passenger cabin.
-This high-flow unit has a revised shape and a large 62mm outlet (up from 55mm).
+Downstream of the close-coupled catalyst, a hydroformed 2-into-1 collector pipe carries exhaust gases to a single secondary catalytic converter located under the passenger cabin.
+This high-flow unit has a revised shape and a large 62mm outlet.
 Downstream of the underfloor catalyst, the system splits flow into a pair of underfloor chambers (the previous MDX used a single chamber) to give the exhaust note a more refined sound.
 Dual silencers near the rear fascia incorporate an exhaust pressure-activated valve to balance the engine's need for proper exhaust back pressure at low speed and free flow at high speed.
 With the valve in each silencer closed, the exhaust sound level is muted for quiet cruising.
 When exhaust flow increases sufficiently due to high rpm and a large throttle opening, the silencer valves open and provide a secondary exit path inside the silencer chamber.
-In total, the MDX's exhaust system refinements improve flow potential by 18%.
+In total, the MDX's exhaust system refinements substantially improve flow potential.

-The new 2007 MDX gains displacement, horsepower and torque without any increase in emissions.
-It meets the tough CARB LEV-2/ULEV emissions standards, and per regulations, is certified to this level of emissions performance for 120,000 miles.
+The 2008 MDX meets tough CARB LEV-2/ULEV emissions standards, and per regulations, is certified to this level of emissions performance for 120,000 miles.

-A number of advanced technologies are factors in this emissions performance.
+A number of advanced technologies are factors in this excellent emissions performance.
 The cylinder-head mounted close-coupled catalysts light off quickly after engine start up, and a 32-bit RISC microprocessor in the powertrain control module (PCM) boosts computing power to improve the precision of spark and fuel delivery.
-Particularly right after startup, better fuel atomization is provided by the high-efficiency multi-hole fuel injectors that deliver fuel to each cylinder.
+In particular, right after startup, better fuel atomization is provided by the high-efficiency multi-hole fuel injectors that more accurately deliver fuel to each cylinder.

 ONE-TOUCH STARTER SYSTEM WITH HIGH-POWERED STARTER

-Due to the MDX's increased displacement, a new starter motor with 18% more power is used.
-To ensure consistent starting, the MDX has a 1-touch starter system that maintains starter engagement until the engine starts, even if the driver releases the ignition switch.
+To ensure consistent starting, the MDX has a one-touch starter system that maintains starter engagement until the engine starts, even if the driver releases the ignition switch.

-To provide greater driving range while maintaining a comfortable interior climate, the MDX has improved air conditioner efficiency.
-By partially mixing cool cabin air with fresh air in the blower, the amount of compressor operation can be reduced by up to 40% compared to operating exclusively on fresh exterior air.
-Over the course of a tank of gas, this partial recirculation mode can extend fuel economy by as much as 4 percent.
+To provide greater driving range while maintaining a comfortable interior climate, the MDX has superior air conditioner efficiency.
+By partially mixing cool cabin air with fresh air in the blower, the amount of compressor operation can be reduced by up to 40-percent compared to operating exclusively on exterior air.
+Over the course of a tank of fuel, this partial recirculation mode can extend fuel economy by as much as 4-percent.
 This function operates automatically when the HVAC system is in Auto mode.

 NOISE, VIBRATION AND HARSHNESS CONTROL

-The new MDX powerplant is exceptionally smooth, given its 60-degree V-angle and compact, rigid and lightweight die-cast aluminum-alloy block assembly.
-A rigid forged crankshaft, die-cast accessory mounts, and a stiff, cast-aluminum-alloy oil pan also help reduce noise and vibration.
+The MDX powerplant is exceptionally smooth thanks to its 60-degree V-angle and compact, rigid and lightweight die-cast aluminum-alloy block assembly.
+A rigid forged crankshaft, die-cast accessory mounts, and a stiff cast-aluminum-alloy oil pan also help reduce noise and vibration.

 5-SPEED AUTOMATIC WITH SEQUENTIAL SPORTSHIFT AND GRADE LOGIC CONTROL

 The MDX has a standard 5-speed automatic with Sequential SportShift and Grade Logic Control to maximize acceleration performance, fuel economy and driver control.
-Compared to the previous generation MDX, this sophisticated transmission features lower ratios in each gear for improved pulling power and acceleration, upgraded shafts, gears, bearings and clutches to match the engine's greater power output, and increased cooling capacity to accommodate the MDX's new 5000-pound towing capacity.
+Compared to the previous generation MDX, this sophisticated transmission features lower gear ratios for improved acceleration and towing power, upgraded shafts, gears, bearings and clutches to match the engine's greater power output, and increased cooling capacity to accommodate the MDX's new 5000-pound towing capacity.

 Designed for a high level of durability and low maintenance, the MDX transmission has a strengthened aluminum case that carries both high-torque clutches and high-strength gears.
-A transmission cooler is positioned in the front of the MDX to help keep the transmission fluid temperature under control, particularly when towing.
+A transmission cooler is positioned in the front of the MDX to help keep the transmission fluid temperature within tolerance, particularly when towing.